 Saudi blogger Raif Badawi recently began a new hunger strike after nearly eight years in prison.
 His wife, Ensaf Haidar, is calling for his release and says people are becoming more courageous in Saudi Arabia.

 It was Raif Badawi's outspokenness that landed him in court in 2013.
-After criticizing the role of religion in Saudi Arabia, the young blogger and journalist was initially sentenced to death.
-Later, his punishment was reduced to a 10-year jail term, a fine and 1,000 lashes.
+After criticizing the role of religion in Saudi Arabia, the young blogger and journalist was originally convicted and sentenced to seven years in prison and 600 lashes.
+Later, his punishment was increased to a 10-year jail term, a fine and 1,000 lashes.

 Badawi had not only criticized Wahhabism, the state religion in Saudi Arabia, but also the power of clerics in the country.
 The court ruled that he had insulted Islam.